dmagda/pg-compute-node/README.md

     $$ language plv8;
     ```

 2. Then this JS function has to be created or replaced every time a developer updates the logic.
-Any how do you update it?
-You execute the above statement via a PG driver or tool such as psql.
+And how does the developer update the logic?
+By executing the above statement via a PG driver or tool such as psql.

 3. Then you need to call the created/replaced function to do some real work by sending  `SELECT my_java_script_function()` statement.

-4. Then you use the PG driver to properly pass the result set.
+4. Then you use the PG driver to properly process a result set.

 5. Then... there is always something else.